itswil/static-skeleton/README.md

                     ...
                     popup.scss
                     variables.scss
-                base-components.scss // this just pulls in all the components js
+                styleguide.scss // this just pulls in all the components js
         lib
             backbone.js